-San Diego homeowners faced with house flooding for the first time may have no idea what to expect or where to turn.
+San Diego homeowners faced with flood damage for the first time may have no idea what to expect or where to turn.
 Don’t worry, you can go from knowing nothing to being knowledgeable with these eight basic ideas.

-Professionals like Certified Restoration need to know what kind of water ruined your home:
+Professionals like Certified Restoration need to know the type of water damage your experiencing in your home:

 - Clean water, like the water line going into your dishwasher; this water carries no contaminants.